Trains and Cars

 Depending on its condition, it takes from three to six months to fully renovate a car.
 Repairs are done in Texas, managed by extremely qualified and Amtrak certified personnel.

-In addition to Amtrak and other technical designations, cars are identified by their individual names.
+In addition to Amtrak and other technical designations, cars are identified by their individual names; which are the names of State flowers.
 Several cars travel as a Train Set and include adequate crew quarters.
 Additional self sufficient private cars travel alone or as part of a Train set.
-Initial, already scheduled cars will include the following:
+Cars scheduled for earliest service include:

 Other cars have already been selected and will follow on a continuous basis over a five year period until about 60 are in service.